davidmalcolm/texi2rst/output/binary-compatibility.rst

 those compilers can be used in the same program only if they use the same C++ library.
 This requires specifying the location of the C++ library header files when invoking the compiler whose usual library is not being used.
-The location of GCCs C++ header files depends on how the GCC build was configured, but can be seen by using the G++ :option:`-v` option.
+The location of GCC's C++ header files depends on how the GCC build was configured, but can be seen by using the G++ :option:`-v` option.
 With default configuration options for G++ 3.3 the compile line for a different C++ compiler needs to include